 Where necessary, MOM and TADM will be guided by this High Court decision.

 In March, the MOM said it will amend the law later this year to extend protection in the Employment Act regardless of their pay and whether they are in managerial or executive positions.

 The current Act only covers those who earn up to $4,500 a month.

 According to Tay, though only 50 cases were reported to the ministry, most were strong cases.

-He urged the estimated 30,000 professionals who earn less than $2,500 a month to take a closer look at their employment contracts, job roles and responsibilities to assess if they are eligible or not for overtime claims.
+He urged the estimated 30,000 professionals earning less than $2,500 a month to take a closer look at their employment contracts.
+They need to have a better view of the job roles and responsibilities to assess if they are eligible for overtime claims.